Goom11/Resume/FULL_RESUME.md

 * **Shimmering Stories**: changed the way new Facebook posts load
     * Changes increased user interaction during the period in which new posts were being loaded from the server

-**Coupa Software** Software Engineering Intern, July 2013 - September 2013
+**Coupa Software** Software Engineering Intern, June 2013 - September 2013

 * Created and setup a developer VM
     * Decreased ramp up time for new developers